iconify/website/docs/libraries/tools/import/figma/index.md

 ## Requirements

-To import Figma file you need to have:
+To import Figma file, you need to have:

 - Figma file ID.
 See [how to get Figma file ID](./file-id.md) article.
 - Access to document.